daichi-ishida/Stable-Fluids/README.md

 ## Build

 Libraries you need are
--Eigen
+- Eigen
--FFTW (version 3)
+- FFTW (version 3)
--GLM
+- GLM
--GLFW
+- GLFW

 You can build and execute following command.